 UE’s core purpose is to provide students with life-transforming educational experiences that prepare them to engage the world as informed, ethical, and productive citizens.
 They are committed to supporting students so they can afford a quality education that will lead to a quality life.
 To back this commitment, they guarantee the following:

-More information about the UE Guarantee can be found online at evansville.edu/guarantee.
+* Some restrictions apply.
+Find more information about the UE Guarantee at evansville.edu/guarantee.

 Pursue your passion